ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Bitfarms Ltd. Investors to Secure Counsel Before Important Deadline in Securities Class Action – BITF

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Bitfarms Ltd. (NASDAQ: BITF) between March 21, 2023 and December 9, 2024, both dates inclusive (the “Class Period”), of the important July 8, 2025 lead plaintiff.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Bitfarms Ltd. (NASDAQ: BITF) between March 21, 2023 and December 9, 2024, both dates inclusive (the “Class Period”), of the important July 8, 2025 lead plaintiff deadline.

 SO WHAT: If you purchased Bitfarms securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.